-In other articles, I have discussed many different types of retirement plans that you might have.
+Other articles have discussed many different types of retirement plans that you might have.
+Be sure to read our Ultimate Guide to Texas Marital Property Law.
 In your divorce, your retirement plans will probably be subject to division.
 Understanding if and how these plans will get divided is important as you enter the divorce proceedings.
 Another important benefit that you might deal with in divorce is a stock option.
 If you have stock options as an employee benefit, it is important to understand what will happen to this benefit in your divorce.
 Likewise, if your spouse has stock option benefits, you need to know if you are entitled to them in divorce.

 I'll answer these questions in this series :